Ahdhn/RXMeshDocs/docs/rxmesh/reference/shmem_allocator.md

 # **`ShmemAllocator`**

-`ShmemAllocator` is a **per-block bump allocator** over CUDA dynamic shared memory.
+`ShmemAllocator` is a **per-block (bump) allocator** over CUDA dynamic shared memory.
 It is the mechanism RXMesh uses to hand pieces of the block's dynamic shared memory to [`Query`](query.md) and to any scratch buffers your kernel wants to allocate on top.
-Because it is a pure bump allocator, allocations are `O(1)` and ordering matters: **deallocation is LIFO**.
+Because it is a pure bump allocator, allocations are `O(1)` and ordering matters, e.g., **deallocation is LIFO**.

 Use `ShmemAllocator` whenever you write a kernel that you launch via [`run_kernel`](../static/run_kernel.md) and that carves its own shared-memory buffers.